The power of pyramid decomposition in Normaliz: Evaluation of simplicial cones

 This follows immediately from the disjoint decomposition

 where $M_\sigma$ is the (free) monoid generated by $v_1,\dots,v_d$.

-However, one cannot compute $H_C(t)$ by simply adding these functions since points in the intersections of the simplicial cones $\sigma$ would be counted several times.
-Fortunately, the intricate inclusion-exclusion problem can be avoided since there exist \emph{disjoint} decompositions of $C$ by semi-open simplicial cones $\sigma\setminus S$ where $S$ is a union of facets (and not just arbitrary faces!) of $\sigma$.
-The series $H_{\sigma\setminus S}(t)$ is as easy to compute as $H_\sigma(t)$ itself.
-Let $x\in E$, $x=\sum q_iv_i$.
-Then we define $\epsilon(x)$ as the sum of all $v_i$ such that (i) $q_i=0$ and (ii) the facet opposite to $v_i$ belongs to $S$.
-Then
+However, one cannot compute $H_C(t)$ by simply summing these functions over $\sigma\in\Delta$ since points in the intersections of the simplicial cones $\sigma$ would be counted several times.
+Fortunately, the intricate inclusion-exclusion problem can be avoided since there exist \emph{disjoint} decompositions